Example: An error of one year for a Caterpillar 320CL Excavator, serial number PAB04968, changes the value by $7,759:

 The Serial Number Guide is the leading source for year-of-manufacture data on all major and hard-to-find construction equipment.
 This means you get over 50 years of serial number information from more than 585 manufacturers representing over 100 equipment types in construction, forestry, paving, material handling and aggregate industries – FAST!
 The guide also includes over 15,000 models with shipping dimensions.
-The Serial Number Guide is available in two formats:
+The Serial Number Guide is available in three formats:

 Top Bid publishes the Serial Number Guide annually.
 Each year new models are added and other revisions made (See sample).

 This authoritative reference has been compiled with the cooperation of almost every significant manufacturer of construction equipment and ancillary products.